BartyPitt/RoboticsProject/docs/Robot_Movement.rst

 -----------------------

-What worked in the end was DIRECTLY setting the gripper position to the fully closed postion by setting both gripper's position to ``0.0``.
+What worked in the end was DIRECTLY setting the gripper position to the fully closed postion by setting both gripper's position to ``0``(fully closed).
+The gripper exerted a sufficient force to prevent the token from falling off.
 However, there was a good chance of failure when using this method.
-We set the gripper's position to ``0`` despite the connect 4 token stopping it being able to achieve this goal.
-The robot could have thrown an error, however we discovered that due to the small size of the token and the flexiblity of the gripper pads, the grippers could close fully without detecting the ConnectFour token obstacle.
+We set the gripper's position to ``0`` despite the connect 4 token getting in the way of the gripper fully closing.
+The robot could have thrown an error as the connect 4 token obstacle was getting in the way of the gripper fully closing, preventing it from going to the fully closed ``0`` position.
+However we discovered that due to the small size of the token and the flexiblity of the gripper pads, the grippers could close fully without detecting the connect 4 token obstacle.

 The code for closing the gripper is as follows